Tourist attractions in Scotland are all currently closed due to lockdown (January 2021).

 The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
 It was the first dedicated whisky bar in Inverness.
 It also has a tasting room for private bookings.

 The Angel's Share is a Whisky and Gin bar overlooking the river.
 It is located on Ness Walk right opposite Inverness castle (above Prime restaurant).
 Cocktails and sharing platters (Highland cheeses, Seafood, Meat, Vegetarian) also available.
-Open Thursday - Sunday.
-Book a table online.

 If you want to take something home with you, pay a visit to The Whisky Shop in Bridge Street in the city centre.
-Open daily.

 Although the Highland Whisky Festival was cancelled in 2020, we are hoping it will resume in May 2021.
 This features 8 distilleries around the North Coast 500.
+The Spirit of Speyside whisky festival is due to take place in distilleries around Moray & Speyside from 28 April - 3 May 2021.
+The Inverness Gin Festival should be hapening on 1 May 2021 depending on the Covid situation.

 Whisky festival © VisitScotland / Paul Tomkins